thehottgame/TheHoTTGame/Trinitarianism/Quest0.md

   suc : ℕ → ℕ
 ```

-As a construction, this reads '
+As a construction, this reads :
   - `ℕ` is a type of construction
   - `zero` is a recipe for `ℕ`
   - `suc` takes an existing recipe for `ℕ` and gives
       another recipe for `ℕ`.
-  '

-We can see `ℕ` categorically :
+We can also see `ℕ` categorically :
 ℕ is a natural numbers object in the category `Type`.
 This means it is equipped with morphisms `zero : ⊤ → ℕ`
 and `suc : ℕ → ℕ` such that